Getting started

 If you are iterating on an agent loop, add guardrails early so a bad prompt or tool policy does not spiral into dozens of repeated calls.

-from agentdbg import trace
+from maida import trace

 @trace(